Back to skill

 Overview

-Install only if you are comfortable reviewing or patching the script first.
-Use least-privilege GitHub credentials, keep report paths inside the workspace, review generated markdown before running post, and avoid running it on untrusted PRs until filename handling is changed to pass data through stdin, JSON, or arguments instead of interpolating it into Python source.
+Install only if you are comfortable with a review-bucket risk.
+Use least-privilege GitHub credentials, keep PR_REVIEW_STATE and PR_REVIEW_OUTDIR inside the repository or a dedicated data directory, review generated reports before posting, and avoid running it on untrusted PRs until filename handling is changed to pass file lists through stdin, JSON, or arguments instead of embedding them in Python source.

 SkillSpector